-At the beginning of the year, getting to know our students is key to building relationships.
+Learning about families is a must at the beginning of the year.
+Getting to know our students is key to building relationships.
 Relationships are key to the success of our classroom.
 That’s what makes a family unit so important at the beginning of the year.
 We get to know our students by exploring families and getting to know their families!

 Since this family research project is done early in the year, we focus more on getting the kids to turn and talk and share.
-We do some drawing/writing, but more of our focus is on talking, sharing, and creating graphic organizers.
+We do some drawing and writing, but our focus is more on talking, sharing, and creating graphic organizers.

 We start our family theme with the book And Tango Makes Three.
-I feel like this is an important place to start because I want my students to understand that all families are different and a family is a family no matter who is in that family.
-When teaching about families, it is IMPERATIVE that we are inclusive of ALL family types.
+I feel like this is an important place to start because I want my students to understand that all families are different and a family is a family, no matter who is in that family.
+When teaching about families, we must be inclusive of ALL family types.
 This is not negotiable.
 This means we discuss different families, we include books that show all types of families, and we are sure to create a safe space for our students to share about their families.
 Again, this is not negotiable.

 This story is very personal to us because I read this book to my class to share with them that we were adopting a baby.
 It was a huge success, and because it’s a true story, it provides a great opportunity for discussing families.

-Each of the graphic organizers is designed to spur conversation about various aspects of families and family dynamics.
+Each graphic organizer is designed to spur conversation about various aspects of families and family dynamics.

 We start by discussing who can be in a family.
-We kick off this activity by reading The Family Book by Todd Part and sharing who can be in a family.
-Then the students draw their families.
+We kick off this activity by reading Todd Part’s The Family Book and sharing who can be in a family.
+Then, the students draw their families.

 It’s also important to share and discuss all types of families and how they are different!
 We compare and contrast different family types and who has siblings!
 This is also our introduction to Venn Diagrams.
 This works well because it’s a very concrete comparison that the students can grasp.
 This activity contains various labels so you can create a Venn Diagram if that works for the class dynamic.
 You can use the labels to create other graphic organizers to meet the needs of your class.